linroger/FinanceCompendium/II. Economics/International/International Economics/III - New Trade Explanations/07 - Offshoring of Goods and Services.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
 title: Offshoring of Goods and Services
-linter-yaml-title-alias: Offshoring of Goods and Services
+parent_directory: III - New Trade Explanations
+formatted: 2025-12-21 11:00:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli_tool: opencode
 primary_tags:
-- offshore subsidiaries mattel
-- american sold cell
-- offshoring ways differs trade
+- offshoring goods services
+- foreign outsourcing
+- value chain activities
+- skill biased technological change
 secondary_tags:
+- international trade theory
+- labor market effects
+- comparative advantage
+- production fragmentation
-- services trade increased
+- terms of trade
-- offshoring conclusions general electric
-- americans perceive offshoring actual
+- business services offshoring
-- chapter suggests offshoring
+- manufacturing offshoring
-- overseas firms does outsourcing
-- phone produced likely countries
-tags_extracted: '2025-12-18T00:33:47.617836'
+cssclasses: academia
 ---

 # Offshoring of Goods and Services

-One facet of increased services trade is the increased use of offshore outsourcing in which a company relocates labor-intensive service-industry functions to another country… .
+One facet of increased services trade is the increased use of offshore outsourcing in which a company relocates labor-intensive service-industry functions to another country….
 When a good or service is produced more cheaply abroad, it makes more sense to import it than to make or provide it domestically.

 Economic Report of the President, 2004, p.
 229

-Increasing numbers of Americans … perceive offshoring … as an actual or potential threat to their jobs or to their wages even if they bold onto their jobs.
+Increasing numbers of Americans … perceive offshoring … as an actual or potential threat to their jobs or to their wages even if they hold onto their jobs.

 Jagdish Bhagwati and Alan S. Blinder, 2007, Offshoring of American Jobs